RupankarCh/my-notes/Linux/Ansible/Ansible_Practical.md

 ansible node1 -m shell -a 'ls -l /etc/fatab.bak' (It checks whether /etc/fastab.bak exists on node1 and displays its file details.)

 ansible node1 -m shell "sed -i '\|[[:space]]data[[:space]]|d' /etc/fstab"  ( \|[[:space]]/data means delete only the line containing /data, It **removes the `/data` mount entry from `/etc/fstab` on `node1` using `sed`. to edit a file use sed with -i for interactive shell,)

+Package Management:
+ansible all -m shell -a 'rpm -qa |grep httpd' (Checks whether the httpd package is installed on all Ansible-managed hosts by listing installed RPM packages and filtering for httpd)

+ansible all -m shell -a 'yum info httpd' (Displays detailed information about the httpd package, such as its version, architecture, repository, and installation status)

+ansible all -m shell -a 'dnf list --showduplicates httpd' (Displays all available versions of the httpd package, including duplicate/older versions, on all managed hosts)

+ansible all -m shell -a 'dnf install httpd-2.3.4'  (To install a particular version of httpd)

+ansible all -m shell -a 'dnf update httpd' (To update package)

+ansible all -m shell -a 'rpm -qR httpd' (Displays the dependencies required by the installed httpd package on all managed hosts)

+ansible all -m shell -a 'yum remove -y  httpd*' (To remove a package)

+ansible all -m shell -a 'curl localhost' (Sends an HTTP request to the local web server on each managed host and displays the response/content returned by localhost)

+ansible all -m shell -a 'systemctl mask httpd' (Masks the httpd service on all managed hosts, preventing it from being started manually or automatically until it is unmasked)

+ansible all -m shell -a 'systemctl unmask httpd' (Unmasks the httpd service on all managed hosts, allowing it to be started manually or automatically again)

+ansible all -m shell -a 'systemctl list-units' (Lists the currently loaded and active systemd units (services, sockets, mounts, etc.) on all managed hosts, |grep active)

+ansible all -m shell -a 'systemctl --type=service --state=running' (Lists all currently running services on all managed hosts)

+ansible all -m shell -a 'systemctl --failed' (Lists all failed systemd units (such as services) on all managed hosts)

+ansible all -m shell -a 'systemctl cat httpd' (Displays the httpd systemd unit file and its configuration/drop-in files on all managed hosts)

+ansible all -m shell -a 'systemctl show httpd' (Displays detailed properties and runtime configuration of the httpd systemd service on all managed hosts)

+ansible all -m shell -a 'systemctl show httpd -p MainPID' (Displays the Main PID (Process ID) of the httpd service on all managed hosts)

+ansible all -m shell -a "ss -lntp |grep ':80'" (Checks which process/service is listening on TCP port 80 on all managed hosts)

 ```

 ---